-- Strategically, this could be by making sure that local credit union development is a priority for the council's community and economic development work - Practically, this would involve working with credit unions to develop ways that credit unions are able to have a customer-facing presence in councils' front offices, libraries, schools, housing offices and community centres, that they benefit from council bill payment and cash collection and handling facilities, and feature in council publications and communications with residents and tenants - Explore the potential of the council making a deposit in a credit union account for each secondary school age pupil as Labour-run Haringey have pledge to do and ways of incentivising council and social housing tenants and leaseholders to take up credit union membership and save regularly. - Supporting local credit unions to access high visibility shop front premises at peppercorn rents
+- Strategically, this could be by making sure that local credit union development is a priority for the council's community and economic development work - Practically, this would involve working with credit unions to develop ways that credit unions are able to have a customer-facing presence in councils' front offices, libraries, schools, housing offices and community centres, that they benefit from council bill payment and cash collection and handling facilities, and feature in council publications and communications with residents and tenants - Offering employee payroll deduction and encouraging other local employers to do the same - Explore the potential of the council making a deposit in a credit union account for each secondary school age pupil - as Labour-run Haringey have pledge to do - and ways of incentivising council and social housing tenants and leaseholders to take up credit union membership and save regularly. - Supporting local credit unions to access high visibility shop front premises at peppercorn rents - Purchasing community shares within credit unions.